-- integration of a societal perspective to capture the spillover effects including indirect costs of health interventions within and beyond the healthcare sector; - integration of real-world evidence in value assessment.
+- Integration of the perspectives of stakeholders (patients, carers, health care providers, health care professionals, industry, HTA bodies, regulators, policy makers and payers); - Integration of a societal perspective to capture the spill-over effects including indirect costs of health interventions within and beyond the health care sector; - Integration of real-world evidence in value assessment.

-IHI will elicit from the different stakeholders value dimensions (such as safety, effectiveness, cost-effectiveness, burden of disease, spillover effect, patient convenience, ethical/ equity considerations, etc.).
-To assess those value dimensions, IHI will identify relevant outcomes along with outcome measures and the time horizon over which value is assessed and will develop appropriate tools and methods for data collection and data analysis.
-Integration of real-world evidence including on healthy populations will be key to assessing the value of the various healthcare interventions referred to in this Specific Objective (emerging and converging technologies, seguences of health interventions, integrated solutions).
-Development and use of PROMs and PREMs (in line with Specific Objective 3) will also be central to the value assessment of those healthcare solutions.
+IHI will elicit from the different stakeholders value dimensions (such as safety, effectiveness, cost-effectiveness, burden of disease, spill over effect, patient convenience, ethical/equity considerations, etc.).
+To assess those value dimensions, IHI will identify relevant outcomes along with outcome measures and time horizon over which value is assessed and will develop appropriate tools and methods for data collection and data analysis.
+Integration of real-world evidence including on healthy populations will be key to assess the value of the various health care interventions referred to in this Specific Objective (emerging and converging technologies, sequences of health interventions, integrated solutions).
+Development and use of PROMs and PREMs (in line with Specific Objective 3) will also be central to the value assessment of those health care solutions.

-In addition, by providing an exchange platform for all stakeholders (in particular the industrial sectors, decision-makers, regulatory/competent authorities, national or regional bodies responsible for scientific evaluation of health technologies and patients), the partnership will support the development of harmonised approaches for evidence generation for innovative products combining different types of technologies.
+In addition, by providing an exchange platform for all stakeholders (in particular the industrial sectors, decision-makers, regulatory/competent authorities, national or regional bodies responsible for scientific evaluation of health technologies and patients), the partnership will support development of harmonised approaches for evidence generation for innovative products combining different types of technologies.

 - Improved methods to transparently elicit stakeholder preferences regarding the various value dimensions and evaluation criteria. - New and improved methodologies, tools, and recommendations for evidence generation throughout the evaluation pathway to inform those value criteria.
-This will include the collection of real-world data from various sources and development of analytical methods for their integration.

-- New or improved methodologies and tools to assess the added value of emerging and converging technologies, sequences of health interventions and integrated solutions, to determine their long-term effects on costs and outcomes for patients, health systems (including healthcare providers and healthcare professionals) and societies. - Evidence-based strategies to improve the successful implementation of innovative technologies in healthcare settings as well as methods and tools to assess the effectiveness and cost-effectiveness of those strategies.
+This will include collection of real-world data from various sources and development of analytical methods for their integration. - New or improved methodologies and tools to assess the added value of emerging and converging technologies, sequences of health interventions and integrated solutions, to determine their long-term effects on costs and outcomes for patients, health systems (including health care providers and health care professionals) and societies. - Evidence-based strategies to improve the successful implementation of innovative technologies in health care settings as well as methods and tools to assess the effectiveness and cost-effectiveness of those strategies.

-- Seamless and successful implementation in healthcare settings of cross-sectoral innovations, integrated products and services delivering proven benefits to patients, healthcare systems and society as a whole. - Patients have improved access to innovations that meet their needs and those of the healthcare systems. - Better informed decision-making at different levels of the healthcare system (authorities, organisations) that will in turn contribute to a better allocation of resources towards cost-effective innovations. - Faster entry to the market of cost-effective innovative solutions developed by industry, which could translate to a positive effect on their R&I investments.
+- Seamless and successful implementation in health care settings of cross-sectoral innovations, integrated products and services delivering proven benefits to patients, health care systems and society as a whole. - Patients have improved access to innovations that meet their needs and those of the health care systems. - Better informed decision-making at different levels of the health care system (authorities, organisations) that will in turn contribute to a better allocation of resources towards costeffective innovations. - Faster entry to the market of cost-effective innovative solutions developed by industry, which could translate in a positive effect on their R&I investments.